Nothing216/Notes/School/New stuff i should remember/Physics/Physics.md

 ### Work Energy Power
 - always consider work done against gravity if the object is on a slope
 - solar=light+heat
+- if they ask for rate of dissipation of heat energy from car at constant speed, use the resistive force and speed not the driving force and speed.
 - GPE=KE+work done against friction
 - when in equilibrium$$\large pressure\ of\ air\ inside\ cylinder\ =\frac{piston\ weight}{CSA}+atm$$
 - work done=Pressure x $\Delta$Volume